-Thus for the foreseeable future, users of highprecision libraries must design their application-level codes to be robust in the presence of some level of numerical error and non-reproducibility.
+Thus for the foreseeable future, scientific researchers and engineers who use high-precision libraries must design their application-level codes to be robust in the presence of some level of numerical error and non-reproducibility.

 Additionally, bit-for-bit reproducibility, although it may be helpful for some high-precision applications, has the potential downside of masking serious numerical difficulties.
-Even with IEEE 32- or 64-bit floating-point codes, numerical problems often come to light only when a minor code change or a run on a different number of processors produces a surprisingly large change in the results.
+Even with IEEE 32- or 64-bit floating-point codes, numerical problems often come to light only when a minor code change or a run on a different number of processors produces a surprisingly large change in the results (recall the experience of the ATLAS code, mentioned in the Introduction).
 Thus ensuring bit-for-bit reproducibility in high-precision computation might hide such problems from the user.
-Thus, at the least, bit-for-bit reproducibility should be an optional feature, and rounding modes should be controllable by the user, just as they are with the IEEE-754 standard.
+At the least, bit-for-bit reproducibility should be an optional feature, and rounding modes should be controllable by the user, just as they are with the IEEE-754 standard.